Are you passionate about doing what is best for children and families? FCDC may have a career opportunity for you!

 FCDC is seeking enthusiastic candidates to join our program.
 Candidates must enjoy and respect young children, be reliable, work well with a team and have enthusiasm for learning.
 The following positions are available:

-- Full Time Infant Teacher: 10:00 am – 6 pm in our younger infant classroom
+- Full Time Preschool Teacher: 10-6 pm in our younger preschool classroom working with children ages 3-4 (Honeybees)

-- Full Time Toddler Teacher: 8:00 am – 5 pm in our older toddler classroom
+- Full Time Preschool Teacher: 10-6 pm in our older preschool classroom working with children ages 4-5 (Fireflies)

 Please submit a letter of interest and resume to firstname.lastname@example.org or complete the following form.
 Thanks so much for your interest in our organization!